ahdworsky/SkySureInspections/_posts/2025-11-24-Coolest-Inventions-In-Drones-This-Year.md

+---
+layout: post
-# The Coolest Innovations in Drones This Year (And What They Mean for Homeowners & Roofers)
+title: "The Coolest Innovations in Drones This Year (And What They Mean for Homeowners & Roofers"
+date: 2025-11-24 09:00:00 -0500
+description: "A quick look at the latest drone innovations from this year, and how they’re making life easier for homeowners and roofers."
+---

 ![heroImage](https://cdn.marblism.com/A_r6cHJaOlI.webp)